1. HISTORICAL BACKGROUND AND LEGISLATIVE FRAMEWORK

 1.1 Overview

 1.1.1 Hong Kong has a long-standing reputation as one of the most preferred seats for commercial arbitration.
 This is largely due to its modern arbitration regime, neutral and impartial judiciary, positive track record in the enforcement of arbitration agreements and arbitral awards, and world-class legal services.
-In addition, extensive government support in promoting Hong Kong’s arbitration services has attracted world-class arbitration institutions, namely the International Court of Arbitration of the International Chamber of Commerce (ICC) and the China International Economic Trade and Arbitration Commission Hong Kong Arbitration Center (CIETAC-HKAC), to open up regional offices in Hong Kong.
+In addition, extensive government support in promoting Hong Kong’s arbitration services has attracted world-class arbitration institutions, namely the International Court of Arbitration of the International Chamber of Commerce (ICC) and the China International Economic Trade and Arbitration Commission Hong Kong Arbitration Centre (CIETAC-HKAC), to open up regional offices in Hong Kong.
 These international arbitral institutions join the Hong Kong International Arbitration Centre (HKIAC), Hong Kong’s home-grown arbitration institution, in offering international arbitration services to users worldwide.
-The HKIAC administers arbitrations under its own set of institutional arbitration rules and under the UNCITRAL Arbitration Rules.
-The current version of the HKIAC Administered Arbitration Rules took effect from 1 November 2018 and fully incorporates all aspects of state-of-the-art institutional arbitration rules.

-1.1.2 The enactment of the Hong Kong Arbitration Ordinance (Cap.
-609) (Arbitration Ordinance), effective 1 June 2011, has further increased Hong Kong’s attractiveness as an arbitration venue.
+1.1.3 The enactment of the Hong Kong Arbitration Ordinance (Cap.
+609) (Arbitration Ordinance), effective from 1 June 2011, has further increased Hong Kong’s attractiveness as an arbitration venue.
 The Arbitration Ordinance, which replaced the previous Arbitration Ordinance (Cap.
 341), unifies the legislative regimes for domestic and international arbitrations in Hong Kong on the basis of the Model Law on International Commercial Arbitration of the United Nations Commission on International Trade Law (Model Law) with modifications tailored for Hong Kong.
-1 https://www.doj.gov.hk/eng/public/arbitration.html With the enactment of the Arbitration Ordinance, Hong Kong’s arbitration law is clear, certain, and easily accessible to arbitration users and practitioners worldwide.
+With the enactment of the Arbitration Ordinance, Hong Kong’s arbitration law is clear, certain, and easily accessible to arbitration users and practitioners worldwide.

-1.1.3 Additionally, the Hong Kong government has actively pursued a number of initiatives to promote arbitration.
+1.1.4 Additionally, the Hong Kong government has actively pursued a number of initiatives to promote arbitration.
 These initiatives include:

 • legislation allowing third party funding for arbitrations;